instructure/canvas-lms/doc/api/tools_intro.md

 (recommended), or <a href="https://community.canvaslms.com/t5/Admin-Guide/How-do-I-configure-an-external-app-for-an-account-using-XML/ta-p/221" target="_blank">paste in the XML</a> that the tool provides.

-For information on how to programmatically configured external tools, so users don't have to copy and paste URLs or XML, please see the Canvas
+For information on how to programmatically configure external tools, so users don't have to copy and paste URLs or XML, please see the Canvas
 <a href="external_tools.html">external tools API</a>.